tylerx626/duo-centos/README.md

 ```
 duo-centos/./duo_setup.sh
 ```
+4. Enter Duo config info when prompted
-4. Fix all the errors and run it again.
+5. Fix all the errors and run it again
-5. Repeat until it works ;-P
+6. Repeat until it works ;-P